UofA-EEE-LAUS/UAV-platform-crazyfile/firmware-change/README.md

 In order to achieve the function, you could follow the steps in push folder read.me file.
 In addition to that, you need to use the push.c in stop-at-obsticle folder instead of the one in push folder.
 Replace the crtp_commander_high_level.c and crtp_commander_high_level.h files with the original ones in the crazyflie-firmware/src/modules/src and crazyflie-firmware/src/modules/interface.

 simple.py is an example to control the crazyflie to move forward for 1 meter, you need crazyflie python library to use this script.
-You could follow the steps in formation control folder read.me file.
+You could follow the steps in [formation-control](https://github.com/UofA-EEE-LAUS/UAV-platform-crazyfile/tree/master/formation-control) folder read.me file.